mcboyd-bu/Website/docs/simulation/installation.rst

 Racecar Installation
 ====================

-You are now ready to clone your racecar repository and install the racecar command line tool by following the instructions on the `Racecar Setup Helper <https://mitll-racecar-mn.readthedocs.io/en/latest/tool_setup.html>`_.
+You are now ready to clone your racecar repository and install the racecar command line tool by following the instructions on the Racecar Setup Helper (read about all of the inputs below **FIRST**).

 .. image:: /assets/img/computerSetup/SetupWebpage.*
   :width: 100%